Presentation Tips & Guidelines

 A nomination form must be completed prior to your presentation of your chosen charity at the quarterly meeting.
 Be sure to keep a copy of the nomination form, as this will serve as a useful outline during your presentation if your charity is drawn from the basket.

 Remember, you have just 5 minutes to talk about your charity and the how the money will be used if they are chosen to receive the donation by the 100WWC-NE.
 No posters, photos or power points may be used.
 Your presentation will be timed and a bell will ring when the 5 minutes is up.
 This is immediately followed by an additional 5 minutes for 100WWC-NE members to ask questions about the charity and intended use of the money.
+A representative from the nominated charity may attend the meeting as a visitor and is only allowed to answer any questions you may be unable to answer during the 5 minutes of Q & A.

 KNOW THE FACTS